-Psychological—Also known as mental abuse occurs when one person controls information available to another.
+Psychological—Also known as mental abuse, one person controls information available to another.
 Mental abuse can be in the form of having recurring thoughts such as:

 - Jim has no right to do that.